Section III: Chapter 4

 Outdoor operations conducted in hot weather, such as construction, refining, asbestos removal, and hazardous waste site activities, especially those that require workers to wear semipermeable or impermeable protective clothing, are also likely to cause heat stress among exposed workers.

-- Causal Factors
+A. Causal Factors

 - Age, weight, degree of physical fitness, degree of acclimatization, metabolism, use of alcohol or drugs, and a variety of medical conditions such as hypertension all affect a person's sensitivity to heat.
 However, even the type of clothing worn must be considered.
 Prior heat injury predisposes an individual to additional injury.